zzzprojects/docs/eval-expression.net/pages/documentations/linq-dynamic.md

 The LINQ AnyDynamic method determines whether any element of a sequence exists.
 You can use a dynamic string expression to filter elements that satisfy the condition.

-In this example, we will create a list of product and check if they are any paid products.
+In this example, we will create a list of product and check if there are any paid products.

 ```csharp
 var product1 = new Product() { Name = "C# Eval Expression", Url = "https://eval-expression.net/", Type = "Paid" };